qmk/qmk_firmware/keyboards/treasure/type9/keymaps/default/readme.md

-# The default keymap for macropad
+# The default keymap for Type-9